 Experience the Art Institute’s spectacular crèche online.
 The crèche features over 200 figures—including no less than 50 animals and 41 still-life objects—configured in an ornate cabinet with a painted backdrop.

-Current status: Open with restrictions.
+Current status: Houston’s Museum of Fine Arts is open on Wednesdays through Sundays with restrictions.
 For museum hours and visitor guidelines, click here.

 Houston’s Museum of Fine Arts has the largest art collection in the southwestern United States and is the sixth-largest art museum in the country.
 The focus of the museum’s collection is on Italian Renaissance painting, French Impressionism, and American and European decorative arts.
 Some of the most popular pieces come from impressionists such as Monet, Signac, and Cezanne.
 The museum’s collections are housed in seven facilities, and it ranks among the top ten museums in the nation for total attendance.